 - Communicator 2011 for Mac and Lync for Mac do not support video

 calls to conferences on the IU Video Bridge.
-However, you can use the Mac
+However, you can use Lync

-Xwith your conference number) to your contact list, and then right-click the contact and select
+Xwith your conference number) to your contact list, and then call this contact as you would any other.

 Note: If you use the IU Video Bridge technology, UITS recommends not upgrading to Office 2013 yet.
 The Lync 2013 client cannot make video calls to conferences on the IU Video Bridge (e.g.,

 email@example.com) or direct calls to conference room systems.
 These calls will connect as audio only.
 If you do upgrade to 2013 but still need to participate with video in IU Video Bridge calls, you can request a Cisco Jabber Video for TelePresence (Movi) account as an alternative.

 - IU no longer provides support for XMeeting due to lack of